Architecture of Norway: Renaissance architecture

 After the Black Death, monumental construction in Norway came to a standstill, except for vernacular building, only to be resumed in the 16th and 17th centuries under Danish administration.
 There are few examples of Renaissance architecture in Norway, the most prominent being the Rosenkrantz Tower in Bergen, Barony Rosendal in Hardanger, and the contemporary Austråt manor near Trondheim, and parts of Akershus Fortress.

 Christian IV undertook a number of projects in Norway that were largely based on Renaissance architecture He established mining operations in Kongsberg and Røros, now a World Heritage Site.
 After a devastating fire in 1624, the town of Oslo was moved to a new location and rebuilt as a fortified city with an orthogonal layout surrounded by ramparts, and renamed Christiania.
 King Christian also founded the trading city of Kristiansand, naming it after himself.

 Baroque architecture

 As Norway became a strategic part of the Danish-Norwegian kingdom, Danish kings built fortifications along borders and the seacoast.
-Over time, many of the fortifications at border areas and ports were modernized in line with Baroque military practice.
+Over time, a number of the fortifications at border areas and ports were modernized in line with Baroque military practice.

-Although most residences were built according to local vernacular traditions, some manors (such as Austråt and Rosendal) exhibit the influence of Baroque architecture.
+Although most residences were built according to local vernacular traditions, some manors (such as Austrått and Rosendal) exhibit the influence of Baroque architecture.
 Only the city of Christiania (Oslo) had a building code that prohibited wooden houses, and a number of large town houses modeled after Continental building types were constructed.
-Some large churches were constructed with brick walls, notably in Bergen, Christiania, Røros and Kongsberg.
+Some large churches were constructed with brick walls, notably in Bergen, Christiania, Røros, and Kongsberg.

 Probably the most famous Baroque structure in Norway is Stiftsgården, the Royal residence in Trondheim, a residential building that is one of the largest wooden structure in Northern Europe.